zariable/zariable.github.io/_posts/draft/2024-10-23-snap-5th-year-anniversary-reflection-growth.md

 __Step-Function Changes__

 First, let's discuss the significant step-function changes and why they are crucial for growth.
-Like the roles The Development of Language, The Agricultural Revolution, and The Industrial Revolution played in the human history, I found similar events in building Friending products.
-I have personally experienced each of these changes and can readily associate the surge in the chart with specific feature launches.
-For example, the online feature store enabled feature engineering of ML models for Snap scale, [embedding based retrieval](https://zariable.github.io/publication/sigir_2023) that introduced a new way to retrieve candidates and motivates the continuous improvement of user embedding, and notable UX and UI changes in reducing friction of Friending experience.
-These moments are truly exciting and the work laid the foundations and unlocked opportunities that were once considered unattainable.
+Just as the Development of Language, the Agricultural Revolution, and the Industrial Revolution were pivotal in human history, similar events have shaped the evolution of Friend Recommendation products.
+I can trace each major surge in the success metrics to specific feature launches.
+For instance, the first online feature store enabled feature engineering at Snap’s scale, [embedding-based retrieval](https://zariable.github.io/publication/sigir_2023) introduced a new method for candidate retrieval, and the continuous improvement of user embeddings, along with significant UX and UI updates, reduced friction in the friending experience.
+These moments are truly exciting, as they laid the foundations and unlocked possibilities once considered out of reach.

-While these step function events can change the growth trajectory of a product, we do not see them often.
-One possibility is these step foundation changes are signficantly less likly to occur as the product matures.
-In this case, the next step function change only happen when there are new technology innovations or new product ideas.
-But far more often it is because the team didn't make bold bets that eventually led to those step function changes.
-There can be many different reasons why the investments have not been made.
+While these step-function events can shift a product’s growth trajectory, they are relatively rare.
+As a product matures, these foundational shifts become less frequent, often only occurring with the emergence of new technology or innovative product ideas.
+However, it’s more often the case that these shifts don’t happen because the team hasn’t made bold bets—or enough of them—to drive transformational change.
+Step-function changes don’t necessarily come from moonshot ideas; they often arise from ideas in which we have high conviction, supported by success in similar products in the industry.
+The key is to make deliberate decisions to invest in these initiatives, beyond just focusing on tactics.

-While big changes do occur, they are inherently rare, less likely to happen as the product matures, and most importantly in sufficient to driving growth by themselves alone.
+While big changes do occur, they are inherently rare and insufficient to drive growth by themselves alone.
 Now, let’s turn our attention to the small, incremental changes.

 __Incremental Improvements__